camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ![Architecture with glue code](connecting-the-workflow-engine-with-your-world-assets/architecture.png)

-For example, the onboarding microservice shown in the figure above includes
+For example, the onboarding microservice shown in the figure above includes:

-*   A REST endpoint, that starts a process instance (1)
+* A REST endpoint that starts a process instance (1)
-*   The process definition itself (2), probably auto-deployed to the workflow engine during the startup of the application
+* The process definition itself (2), probably auto-deployed to the workflow engine during the startup of the application.
 * Glue code subscribing to the two service tasks that shall call a remote REST API (3) and (4).

 A job worker will be started automatically as part of the application to handle the subscriptions.
 In this example, the application is written in Java, but again, it could be [any supported programming language](https://docs.camunda.io/docs/product-manuals/clients/overview).

-As discussed in [writing good workers](../writing-good-workers/) you typically will bundle all workers within one process solution, but there are exceptions where it make sense to have single workers as seperate application.
+As discussed in [writing good workers](../writing-good-workers/), you typically will bundle all workers within one process solution, but there are exceptions where it makes sense to have single workers as separate application.

 ## Connectors

 As you could see, the glue code is relatively simple, but you need to write code.
-Sometimes you might prefer using an out-of-the-box component connecting Zeebe with the technology you need just by configuration.
+Sometimes you might prefer using an out-of-the-box component, connecting Zeebe with the technology you need just by configuration.
 This component is called a **connector**.

 A connector can be uni or bidirectional and is typically one dedicated application that implements the connection that translates in one or both directions of communication.
 Such a connector might also be helpful in case integrations are not that simple anymore.

 ![Connectors](connecting-the-workflow-engine-with-your-world-assets/connector.png)

-For example, the [HTTP connector](https://github.com/camunda-community-hub/zeebe-http-worker) is a one-way connector that contains a job worker that can process service tasks doing HTTP calls as visualized in the example in the following figure.
+For example, the [HTTP connector](https://github.com/camunda-community-hub/zeebe-http-worker) is a one-way connector that contains a job worker that can process service tasks doing HTTP calls as visualized in the example in the following figure:

 ![REST Connectors](connecting-the-workflow-engine-with-your-world-assets/rest-connector.png)

-Another example is the [Kafka Connector](https://github.com/camunda-community-hub/kafka-connect-zeebe) as illustrated below.
+Another example is the [Kafka Connector](https://github.com/camunda-community-hub/kafka-connect-zeebe), as illustrated below.

 ![Kafka Connector](connecting-the-workflow-engine-with-your-world-assets/kafka-connector.png)

 This is a bidirectional connector which contains a Kafka listener for forwarding Kafka records to Zeebe and also a job worker which creates Kafka records every time a service task is executed.
-This is illustrated by the following example.
+This is illustrated by the following example:

 ![Kafka Connector Details](connecting-the-workflow-engine-with-your-world-assets/kafka-connector-details.png)